hudaalamassi/hudaalamassi/README.md

-# Hello, I'm Huda! 👋
+# Hello, I'm Huda!

-I'm a Palestinian from Gaza and a health professional.
+I'm a Palestinian refugee from Gaza.
-I'm passionate about exploring innovative technological solutions to address health challenges.
+Trying to figure out life..

-## 📬 How to Reach Me
+##  How to Reach Me

 - [LinkedIn](https://www.linkedin.com/in/huda-alamassi/)